opencypher/website/_posts/blog/2017-07-17-ocig1-MANDATORY-MATCH-blog.markdown

 Moreover, we anticipate that this scenario would be better dealt with using subqueries, which will be presented and discussed at the [Sixth oCIG Meeting](http://www.opencypher.org/ocig6) in September 2017.

-In addition, we note that the CIP does not include a mechanism to identify precisely _which_ `MANDATORY MATCH` clause failed (where there is more than one of these in a query); i.e. the ability to specify different errors for say, when a `user` is not found compared to a `city`, is not defined.
+In addition, we note that the CIP does not include a mechanism to identify precisely _which_ `MANDATORY MATCH` clause failed (when there is more than one of these in a query); i.e. the ability to specify different errors for say, when a `user` is not found compared to a `city`, is not defined.
-This facet is part of a much larger topic of error management, which will be defined in a future proposal.
+This facet is part of a much larger topic of error management, which will be covered in a future proposal.